...

 Compensation for fatal accident claims can cover a variety of losses.
 The estate can claim damages on behalf of the deceased.
 These include general damages, which cover the pain and suffering the deceased experienced due to injury.

 We have provided some figures from the Judicial College Guidelines (JCG) below.
-Legal professionals may use these when assessing general damages.
-The document pairs different types of injury with compensation guideline brackets.
+Legal professionals may use this document when assessing general damages, as it pairs different types of injury with compensation guideline brackets.

-Please note that these figures provide a guide and do not confirm the amount of compensation you could be entitled to.
+Please note that the following provided brackets do not confirm the amount of compensation you might receive in a successful claim.
 If you would like a better idea of what your compensation could cover, please contact our helpful team of advisors.
 They can discuss the specific nature of the case and perform a free case assessment.

 The first figure we have listed was not taken from the JCG.